aai-institute/beyond-jupyter/refactoring-journey/step00-monolithic-notebook/README.md

   In essence, we need a way of parametrising our code rather than changing it, and the way to achieve this is through abstractions.

-* The current implementation is inflexiblie both with respect to the data and with respect to the models.
+* **The current implementation is inflexiblie both with respect to the data and with respect to the models**.

   * There is no clearly defined data set (and no respective representation or abstraction).
     Therefore, experiments with variations of the data set cannot easily be supported.